RetroReversing/retroReversing/pages/n64/N64Sound.md

 Sound effects are often edited with the N64 Waveform Editor also known as `dse.exe`.

 ## Sound Effects format (Wave) (.tbl)
+Sound effects are made up of a couple of files, one is an ADPCM .AIFF file which stores the raw wave data and the other is a metadata file for playback settings.

 Sound effect samples are stored in the ROM with a bunch of parameters required for playing the audio such as:
 * Pitch
 * Envelopes